 - The states should improve enforcement of the basic human rights of residents in psychiatric facilities by immediately investigating any harm resulting from a facility’s use of seclusion and restraints.

-- The states should maintain records of deaths and other complications which occur during the use of seclusion or restraints.
+- The states should maintain and publicize records of deaths and other complications which occur during the use of seclusion or restraints.

 - Seclusion and restraints should never be used as punishment or discipline or for the convenience of staff.

 - Medication should never be used as a “chemical restraint” to reduce the ability of a consumer to move for purposes of discipline or staff convenience.
 MHA calls on professional associations and the federal government to develop and maintain practice guidelines for emergency medical interventions to avoid the use of chemical restraints.

 - All staff should be trained and demonstrate competence in non-physical intervention and de-escalation techniques to prevent the use of seclusion and restraints and in the safest and least restrictive ways to use seclusion and restraints.
 These trainings should take place when staff are first hired and continually at regular intervals.
 Only staff persons who have received this training should be involved in seclusion or restraint of consumers.
 HHS, SAMHSA and the Center for Mental Health Services should develop a curriculum for states to certify trainers to do this work.